 Amazon is one of the many stocks that’s received a blue-chip status.
 In other words, this categorization means that the company’s stock is highly reliable.
 Typically, businesses that perform the strongest in the market earn that title.

 However, you should also take note of the company’s share price before making an investment.
-As of June 2020, Amazon’s stock price runs around $2,650 per share, so it’s important to consider your long-term investment goals before purchasing Amazon shares.
+In April 2022, Amazon’s stock price was roughly $2,892 per share.

-It may also help you to review Amazon’s Form 10K.
-The Form 10K is an annual report that all public companies must file with the SEC.
+You should always research a stock before investing.
+Important factors to consider include the company’s net income and earnings, which can be found on Amazon’s Form 10K.
+This is an annual report that all public companies must file with the SEC.
 In addition, it outlines everything from a company’s total revenue and assets to its risk factors and liabilities.

 Is Amazon Stock Right for You?